It is a mental disorder characterized by the state of emotional tension and stress caused by exhausting working conditions.

 Burnout syndrome can be caused by individual exhaustion and is seen as the result of factors associated with the inner self that is excessively negative.

-Burnout syndrome can also be interpersonal, it is expressed as the result of difficult relationships with other people at work, or in the environment, such as a boss, a co-worker or with people with whom he lives in daily life.
+Burnout syndrome can also be interpersonal; it is expressed as the result of complex relationships with other people at work or in the environment, such as a boss, coworker, or people with whom he lives daily.

 And finally, the Burnout syndrome can be labor or organizational and arises from the incompatibility between the person and the work.

-While these causes will not change the effects of Burnout syndrome, they are the first step in understanding where the biggest stressors are in an individual’s life.
+While these causes will not change the effects of Burnout syndrome, they are the first step in understanding where the most significant stressors are in an individual’s life.

-Neuroticism, perfectionism, and suffering of an especially self-critical nature can lead to individual burnout, while dealing with an aggressive or unfair boss can cause interpersonal or organizational burnout.
+Neuroticism, perfectionism, and suffering from an incredibly self-critical nature can lead to personal burnout, while dealing with an aggressive or unfair boss can cause interpersonal or organizational burnout.

-The more we understand where the burnout syndrome comes from, the more likely we are to attack it.
+The more we understand where the burnout syndrome comes from, the more likely we will attack it.

 Signs and symptoms of burnout syndrome

-With hustle and bustle so common, it’s hard to differentiate a temporary feeling from a much more serious problem.
+With the hustle and bustle so common, it’s hard to differentiate a temporary feeling from a much more severe problem.